-Tālofa lava, Mālō e lelei, Kia orana, Ni sa bula vinaka, Halo olaketa, Namaste, Kam na mauri, Fakaalofa lahi atu, la orana, Mahalo, Mālō ni, Kia ora and warm Pasifika greetings.
+Tālofa lava, mālō e lelei, kia orana, ni sa bula vinaka, halo olaketa, namaste, kam na mauri, fakaalofa lahi atu, la orana, mahalo, mālō ni, kia ora and warm Pacific greetings.

 Pacific support services have been designed to ensure Pacific students get the most out of their studies.

-The Pacific Development Team offers pastoral care and support to Pacific students and provides one-to-one peer support to them in their first year of study through a mentoring programme.
+The Pacific Development Team (PDT) are part of the Pacific Knowledge & Culture Hub (PAKC) that offers holistic care and support to Pacific students and provides one-to-one peer support to them in their first year of study through a mentoring programme.

 Additional support is offered through the PASS (Pacific Academic Solutions and Success) programmes.

-There are dedicated Pacific spaces onsite such as the Pasifika Student Fale, which provides a space for small Pacific student gatherings and tutorials, and our Pacific common room.

-Pacific events such as Get Fresh, Pasifika Welcome Day, Jandals and Pasifika Graduation celebrations all help our students connect and build a healthy sense of belonging as a valued part of the wider university community.
+There are dedicated Pacific spaces onsite such as the Pacific Student Fale, providing a space for study, meetings and tutorials.
+Pacific events such as Get Fresh, Pasifika Welcome Day, Jandals and Pacific Graduation celebrations all help our students connect and build a healthy sense of belonging as a valued part of the wider university community.